-The Center's 15.28 acre property in Camp Verde contains a prehistoric pit house village below ground.
+The Center's property in Camp Verde contains a prehistoric pit house village below ground.
 The initial investigation identified eight to ten pit house structures.
 Subsequent surveys have revealed that there are twenty archaeological features, mostly pit houses but extramural hearths (fire pits outside a dwelling) as well.
 They are arranged in an arching pattern along the east and north end of the property.
 One pit house was excavated.
 The Center decided to leave the majority of the property undeveloped and designated as a Native American Heritage Preserve with an educational pathway and traditional use garden.

 The Center received a grant from the National Park Service River, Trails and Conservation Program in 2016 that provided expert assistance in determining the location of the pathway.
 The pathway is part of the Verde River "String of Pearls" system that that is currently being developed to run along the river.
 For Directions to the park click HERE.

 The primary purpose of the pathway is to provide an educational opportunity for members, residents, visitors, and children to learn about the people who lived on this property as early as 540 A.D.
 The plaques were fully-funded due to the generosity of our members.
 There is a QR Code located on each interpretive sign linked to this website to provide additional information.

 Exhibit sponsored by Ruthmary Lovitt

 The Pit House - This exhibit describes the construction methods of the pit house that was excavated.
 The Center will be seeking a grant to construct a replica pit house on this spot.
 The exhibit is sponsored by Mary Byrd in memory of Harris Byrd and the bench is sponsored by Nils and Janet Anderson.